-When we are bullied, we tend to think that it means we are not a good worker, or perhaps even not a good person.
-In other words, we start to believe the words that the bully is saying, or implying about us.
+If we are bullied, we might think it's because we are not a good worker, or perhaps not a good person.
+In other words, we start to believe what the bully is saying about us.
 We start to blame ourselves.

-But please, REMEMBER THIS!
-You don't deserve to get bullied!
-No one does, but the bully wants you to think they you do.
-Don't give into the lies.
+But please remember this: You don't deserve to get bullied!
+No one does, but the bully wants you to think you do.
+Don't give in to the lie.
 No one is perfect, and if you are trying your best to do a good job, that is all anyone can ask of you.

 If they are unhappy with some specific aspect of your performance, they are obligated to tell you in a professional, direct way, not to intimidate you into not believing in yourself.

-So, remember don't blame yourself.
+There is a good chance you are actually being picked on because you are a good person, an honest person, and a hard worker.
+So remember not to blame yourself.
 This is hard to do, but you have to try.
-This is a test of your emotional, mental and spiritual strength.
-It is not easy to be belittled, ostracized and called out for no reason.
-It's not easy but I do believe that we come out stronger from the experience.
+This is a test of your emotional, mental, and spiritual strength.
+It is not easy to be belittled, ostracized, and called out for no reason, but I do believe that we come out stronger from the experience.

 2. Don't Obsess About It

-If you are experiencing work problems, it is sometimes very difficult to let things go.
+If you are experiencing difficulty at work, it is sometimes very difficult to let things go.
 It is easy to go over and over in your mind, wondering why it is happening, and considering what you could have done differently.

-This moving article tells of the author's own experience with her father committing suicide from experiencing workplace abuse.
+This moving article tells of the author's experience of her father's suicide as a result of workplace abuse.
 There is no doubt that it is very hard to not fixate on it.
-In order to get out of the cycle, it is usually necessary to take some kind of action, either by getting intervention, receiving counselling, or doing something to confront your intimidator.
+In order to get out of the cycle, it is usually necessary to take some kind of action, either by getting intervention, receiving counseling, or doing something to confront your intimidator.
 Doing nothing leads to internalizing it more and more, sometimes being unable to control the feelings.